 - Low Barriers to Entry: adaptation program entry is contingent upon a screening and assessment process to determine if clients have a serious mental illness.
 Individuals who do not have a serious mental illness, or who choose not to be in the program, will be diverted to other programs such as a residential or outpatient substance use disorder treatment program or a local Ready to Work program based on client needs and input. - Harm Reduction: no adaptation - Eviction Prevention: adaptation: clients may be removed from a household environment into a different house where the interventions are more aligned with their own recovery stage.
-Clients may be "evicted" from a specific house, but are encouraged to remain in the program within a "lower level" house until they are ready to advance into a higher level house. - Re-entry following incarceration/hospitalization: no adaption - Reduced Service Requirements: adaptation: service requirements align with the recovery stage with more expectations to participate in services depending on their self-determined recovery phase.
+Clients may be "evicted" from a specific house, but are encouraged to remain in the program within a "lower level" house until they are ready to advance into a higher level house. - Re-entry following incarceration/hospitalization: no adaptation - Reduced Service Requirements: adaptation: service requirements align with the recovery stage with more expectations to participate in services depending on their self-determined recovery phase.
 Clients may elect to join households with higher service requirements, reaffirming the client choice component of Housing First programs.
 In higher level houses the client is also reframed as the "household" not the "individual" with the service interventions designed to support household recovery and wellbeing. - Separation of Housing and Case Management Services: no adaptation - Separation of Housing and Treatment Services: adaptation: Therapeutic services remain separated from household services.
 Clients participate in clinical services through an assertive community treatment or wraparound model.
 Therapeutic groups are not convened within the home.
 But the housing milieu is itself identified as a treatment intervention that supports wellness and recovery.
 To support housing as a treatment intervention BHS clinicians will work with the housing managers to help them develop strategies for responding to interpersonal conflicts or behavioral concerns that are related to living in a shared housing environment.
 Interventions within the home environment are primarily focused on addressing behaviors that impact co-habitants (loud voices late at night) not on illness symptoms (such as substance use).
+The role of the clinician is to help the housing manager develop suitable resolution strategies based on shared knowledge of resident dynamics, not to facilitate the process itself. - Consumer Education: adaptation: Consumer education within the Housing First model primary supports the importance of consumer individualized rights and the rights of self-determination regarding participation.
+In the adapted version, consumers are also empowered to determine their own learning and person growth goals and to have Consumer Choice Programming as a component of every household.